 Asheville (5-7 second half, 34-48 overall) faces Lexington (3-9, 40-41) again tonight with a first pitch set for 7:05 p.m. at McCormick Field.

 ASHEVILLE, N.C.
-(March 26, 2019) – The release date for “Underdog: Kim Conley & the Making of an Unexpected Olympian” has been bumped to late fall, from its original scheduled April 1, 2019 date.
-The move facilitates a longer-than-expected production time as the book goes through its final stages prior to its printing and Amazon release.
+(March 26, 2019) – The release date for “Underdog: Kim Conley & the Making of an Unexpected Olympian” has been bumped back indefinitely.
+The move facilitates a longer-than-expected production time as the book goes through its production stages.
 Keep checking back at Fieldhouse for updates and I appreciate your patience.

 Native Texan Lew Jenkins was many things during a life that spanned from 1916 to 1981 and in the aggregate, they don’t readily yield a label, description, or #hashtag.
 Most often they stand in sharp contrast.